Healthy Parrot: Diet, Nutrition, Toxic Foods

 Parrot diets should consist of a combination of a high-quality pellet and whole, fresh foods.
 Contrary to popular belief, most parrots should not be fed seed mixes.
 Small bird species, such as budgie parakeets or cockatiels, can have a mixture of high-quality seed and pellet because of their high metabolism and energy expenditure.
 Seed is not appropriate for larger species, such as Amazons, greys, macaws and cockatoos, because they do not provide enough healthy nutrients.
 Plus, unhealthy seed mixes often contribute to excessive weight gain and liver disease.

 Pellets for parrots

-The current recommendation by board-certified avian veterinarians who study avian nutrition is that pellets should make up 50-70 percent of a parrot’s diet.
-The best pellets to feed your parrots are those that do not contain sugar or dyes, since these ingredients may have a cumulative effect in the body and can cause diseases over the long term, possibly even shortening birds’ life span.
-Recommended pellet brands include (but are not necessarily limited to) Harrison’s, Roudybush, Hagen, TOPS (Totally Organic Pellets) and Caitec Oven Fresh Bites.
+The current recommendation by board-certified avian veterinarians who study avian nutrition is that pellets should make up 50-70% of a parrot’s diet.
+The best pellets to feed your parrots are those that do not contain additives, such as sugar or dyes, since these ingredients may have a cumulative effect in the body and can cause diseases over the long term, possibly even shortening birds’ life span.
+Recommended pellet brands include (but are not necessarily limited to) Lafeber, Harrison’s, Roudybush, Zupreem Naturals, Hagen, TOPS (Totally Organic Pellets) and Caitec Oven Fresh Bites.

 Fresh foods for birds

-The remaining 30-50 percent of a parrot’s diet should be composed of fresh foods, including these:
+The remaining 30-50% of a parrot’s diet should be composed of fresh foods, including these: